 “Anti-Black racism, white supremacy, and neo-colonialism are explicitly structural, sustained, and amplified by institutions, people, policies and programs.
-CHANGE is no exception.
 CHANGE is committed to creating a culture of diversity, equity, and inclusion that centers racial justice in order to disrupt and dismantle anti-Black racism and neo-colonialism in our programs and operations.
 I believe this journey is critical to fulfill our mission and our vision of a world that respects, protects, and honors sexual and reproductive health, rights, and justice for all."

 In 2019, CHANGE staff took steps to establish a culture of diversity, equity, and inclusion (DEI) and racial equity and become an anti-racist organization.
 CHANGE staff engaged in critical conversations and established goals that set us on a journey to center racial justice in our operations and programs in order to become an anti-racist organization.
 With an Organizational Effectiveness grant from the Packard Foundation, in 2020, CHANGE staff and board worked with consultants to co-create a vision and plan to become a workplace that is committed to embodying values of justice, equity, anti-colonialism, anti-racism, joy, and accountability in our operations and programs.
 This vision and plan is aspirational and will be the backbone for a new organizational strategic vision that will be developed in 2021.

 We envision a CHANGE that is an exemplar of what it means to be a diverse, equitable, and inclusive nonprofit that is rooted in anti-colonialist and anti-racist principles.
 We will be a workplace that:

 Actively pursues racial equity and justice for our team members and communities impacted by U.S. policies;

 Embraces and promotes anti-colonial and anti-racist systems, policies, practices, and mindsets in all we do; and